 Refarming and the transition to the new digital terrestrial television are a priority for Rai Way.
-To this end, the Company adapted its network, installing more efficient transmission equipment, with a considerable human and technical effort, also making a positive contribution to the technological evolution of the country's infrastructure.
+To this end, the company adapted its network, installing more efficient transmission equipment, with a considerable human and technical effort, also making a positive contribution to the technological evolution of the country's infrastructure.
 Digital technologies are transforming every aspect of the way we communicate, live and work.
 Mobile technologies, social networks, cloud computing and M2M (machine-to-machine) communication technologies are now commonplace and permeate many aspects of our daily lives, generating huge amounts of data.

 At the dawn of a massive deployment of technologies such as 5G, IoT and A.I., the digital transformation already underway is about to enter a new phase from which a further increase in data production will result.
-New technologies, whether immersive, smart or autonomous, are used in more and more sectors, from industry 4.0 to gaming, and generate increasingly "time sensitive" data.
+New technologies, whether immersive, smart or autonomous, are used in more and more sectors, from industry 4.0 to gaming, and generate increasingly 'time sensitive' data.
 In such application areas, it is important to pay attention to the latencies of telecommunications networks.

 Increased data capacity and processing speed are needed to support the ongoing digital transformation.
 The traditional, centralised data centre model appears inadequate to meet the new demand.
 The transmission and processing of huge volumes of data in large central data centres introduces latency times that are not compatible with new technologies.
-Instead, transmission to so-called "Edge Data Centres" is far more effective.
-Usually smaller than central data centres, they are more widely distributed and process data close to end users, significantly reducing latency.
+Instead, it is far more efficient to transmit to so-called 'edge data centres', which are smaller than central data centres and more widely distributed, processing data close to end users and significantly reducing latency.

-The Edge Data Centre, due to its characteristics, enables all those applications that require real-time functionality.
-Industrial automation systems, cloud gaming, telemedicine: there are countless potentials enabled by the Edge paradigm, which we intend to develop as a nationwide infrastructure operator.
-In this context, Rai Way is planning and implementing a Data Centre network to offer low-latency and highly flexible server housing and connectivity to TLC operators and service providers such as gaming, IoT, OTT or AI.

-The infrastructure, distributed nationwide, carrier neutral and connected to the largest national fibre-optic connection infrastructures, will consist of 18 Data Centres divided between:
+The edge data centre, due to its characteristics, enables all those applications that require real-time functionality.
+Industrial automation systems, cloud gaming, telemedicine: there are countless potentials enabled by the Edge paradigm, which Rai Way is developing as a nationwide infrastructure operator.
+In this context, Rai Way is implementing a data centre network to offer low-latency and highly flexible server housing and connectivity to TLC operators and service providers such as gaming, IoT, OTT or Al. The infrastructure, distributed nationwide, carrier neutral and connected to the largest national fibre optic infrastructures, will consist of several data centres divided between

-- Edge-type data centres, deployed and designed to meet proximity and low latency requirements, - Extended Data Centres designed for hyperscaler operators, ensuring infrastructure scalability and speed of deployment of highly customised solutions.
+Edge-type data centres, deployed and designed to meet proximity and low latency requirements, and a more extensive data centre designed for hyperscaler operators, capable of ensuring infrastructure scalability and speed of deployment of highly customised solutions.